bbauska/UC-Davis-JS-Basics/readme.md

   title="Test, image fade in"
   alt="Test, image fade in." />
 </p>
-We can put these back because that's just for demo, and you'll see if I refresh this that the image is now once again fitting inside that box perfectly.
-So it's important to understand that setup before we start with this.
+We can put these back because that&apos;s just for demo, and you&apos;ll see if I refresh this that the image is now once again fitting inside that box perfectly.
+So it&apos;s important to understand that setup before we start with this.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 547. example, css fade animation (302) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->